MohitGupta121/DiseaseDetection/README.md

 [![Disease Detection](https://img.shields.io/badge/DiseaseDetection✅-APK-red.svg?style=for-the-badge&logo=android)](https://github.com/MohitGupta121/DiseaseDetection/suites/6711576160/artifacts/255441035)

 ## ⚙️ Features
-* Take the image from camera and show Plant Disease.
+* Take the image from camera and get Plant Disease.
 * Also redirect to google for more details.

 ## 🚀 Technology Used